shirsendu849/airflow_setup_repo/README.md

 ## Install WSL
 Apache airflow natively supports Linux/ Debian environment, so we need to install WSL on top of Windows to get the required environment.
 - In EC2 open Power Shell in administrator mode.
-- Execute this command to enable install Windows Subsystem for Linux (WSL) feature.
+- Execute this command to enable Windows Subsystem for Linux (WSL) feature.

   ```bash
   Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux